romain894/openalex-analysis/README.md

 Scientific literature analysis using the OpenAlex API.

 This repo provides classes and methods to extract statistics, plots and graphs, as well as examples in Jupyter Notebooks.

-There is also a web app built with Dash and some docker config files to deploy it.
+A web app based on the library is available [here](https://github.com/romain894/webapp-openalex-analysis).

 To clone this repo: `git clone --recurse-submodules git@github.com:romain894/openalex-analysis.git`